samuel-reedy/pi-gpx-camera/README.md

 ![pi-gpx-cam.gif](readmeAssets/pi-gpx-cam.gif)

-Start recording will begin a save of the gpx file in `~/repos/pi-gpx-camera/data`
+Start recording will begin a save of the gpx file and camera video in `~/repos/pi-gpx-camera/data` The video file is mjpeg full res images but is only create if the camera is present.

 You can set the name the files saved in the input box.